 This did not happen by accident.
 It was planned.
 Jobs always knew Apple was more than a product.
 It was a lifestyle.
 SONY was as well.

 It is too bad that SONY just walked away from it.
 In many ways, they walked away from us.
 SONY needs to pare down its offerings and concentrate efforts on defining the parent brand.

 What can the SONY brands own?

 This position is defensible because it positions itself against the competition, highlights the underdog status that the SONY brands finds themselves facing, and fans the flame of personal control and personal choice.

-If they still see themselves as merely an electronics company they will stay the course, spin off products and divisions, continue the downward spiral.
-If they make the BRAND transition to a becoming a communications company the SONY brands will change, grow and win.
+If they still see themselves as merely an electronics company, they will stay the course, spin off products and divisions.
+And continue the downward spiral.
+If they make the BRAND transition to a becoming a communications company, the SONY brands will change, grow and win.

 Read more on SONY

 The hack of SONY

 Medical device marketing